Longitudinal stability: Static stability

 The nature of stability may be examined by considering the increment in pitching moment with change in angle of attack at the trim condition.
 If this is nose up, the aircraft is longitudinally unstable; if nose down it is stable.
-Differentiating the moment equation with respect to $\alpha$:
+Differentiating the moment equation from the previous section with respect to $\alpha$:

 Note: $\frac{\partial M}{\partial \alpha}$ is a stability derivative.

 It is convenient to treat total lift as acting at a distance h ahead of the centre of gravity, so that the moment equation may be written:

 Applying the increment in angle of attack:

 Equating the two expressions for moment increment:

 The total lift $L$ is the sum of $L_w$ and $L_t$ so the sum in the denominator can be simplified and written as the derivative of the total lift due to angle of attack, yielding:

 Where c is the mean aerodynamic chord of the main wing.
 The term:

 is known as the tail volume ratio.
 Its coefficient, the ratio of the two lift derivatives, has values in the range of 0.50 to 0.65 for typical configurations.
 Hence the expression for h may be written more compactly, though somewhat approximately, as: